 The second study involves 150 patients — all having serious heart problems.
 All scheduled for a procedure called angioplasty.
 The doctors thread a catheter up into a clogged heart artery, open it up, and insert a little device called a stent to prop it open.

 Patients who were prayed for during their procedure had far fewer complications, reports lead author Mitchell W. Krucoff, MD, director of the Ischemia Monitoring Laboratory at Duke University Medical Center and the Durham Veterans Administration Medical Center in Durham, NC.

 His study appears in the current issue of the American Heart Journal.

-Krucoff enrolled 150 patients who were going to have the stent procedure, and then randomly assigned them to receive one of five complementary therapies: guided imagery, stress relaxation, healing touch, or intercessory ‘off site’ prayer — which meant they were prayed for by others, or to no complementary therapy.
+Krucoff enrolled 150 patients who were going to have the stent procedure.
+Then he randomly assigned them to receive one of five complementary therapies: guided imagery, stress relaxation, healing touch, intercessory ‘off site’ prayer — which meant they were prayed for by others, or to no complementary therapy.

 Seven prayer groups of varying denominations around the world — Buddhists, Catholics, Moravians, Jews, fundamentalist Christians, Baptists, and the Unity School of Christianity — prayed for specific patients during their procedures.

 Each prayer group was assigned names, ages, and illnesses of specific patients they were to pray for.
 None of the patients, family members, or staff knew who was being prayed for.
 None of the patient-prayer group matchings were based on denomination.